UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/03-working-with-data.md

 ## Importing a second dataset

 Our sample dataset is small enough that we can see trends directly.
-It's important to get comfortable using larger datasets so that you learn to trust your tools and your ability to evaluate a dataset.
-This exercise will give us a second, more realistic project to work with.
+It's now important to get comfortable using larger datasets so that you learn to trust your tools and your ability to evaluate a dataset.
+We will now be working with a larger dataset of the same content from DOAJ.
+This exercise will hopefully give us a second, more realistic project to work with.
+We also want to keep the current project, doaj article sample csv, open.

 * If you have not already, download
 [this dataset `DOAJ_big.csv`](https://drive.google.com/file/d/13gOr7cP9ZzYL4DCTI012ToG9AcEzFm4r/view?usp=sharing),
 and save it in the same directory as the other data file (DOAJ_small.csv).
-* Return to the 'Create Project' menu (click the Diamond).
+* Select to the 'Open...' option on the top right.
+This will navigate you to a new tab.
 * 'Choose Files' and navigate to the DOAJ_big.csv file.
 * Use the default options to create a new project.